hedielmatri/orange-telecom-internship/README.md

 ## Project Overview
 This repository contains the codebase, predictive models, and interactive dashboard developed during a Data Science internship at Orange Madagascar.
 The project uses real world telecom dataset.
 The data comprises ~2.9 million unique users and ~39 million transactions per quarter, and 36,633 network cells.

-The goal of the project were to engineer a ETL pipeline, segment the customer base, predict Customer Lifetime Value, build a Next Best Offer recommendation engine, and deploy a dynamic web dashboard to visualise regional revenue flows and network typologies.
+The goal of the project were to engineer a ETL pipeline, segment the customer base, predict Customer Lifetime Value, detect churn trajectories, build a Next Best Offer recommendation engine, and deploy a dynamic web dashboard to visualise regional revenue flows and network typologies.

 ### Note on Data Privacy.
 For privacy reasons, all outputs and datasets cannot be shown or distributed in this repository.
 All scripts are provided for demonstration only.